THE MAGIC CYCLE:

 Theme: The Choice

 It will be immediately seen that these "Arcana" are not described with their Kabbalistic terms, which appear in the score but are of lesser significance, but with titles that indicate their place in a complete mental, physical, and spiritual system, one that I find more fruitful than any other I have found.
 I feel there is real psychological merit to these categories, which are not the elusive and muddy mysticism of yore.
-The work was completed in 1996 and is 23 minutes long.
+This work was completed in 1996 and is 23 minutes long.
 Portions of it were given in 1998 at the concert I called CHRISTOPHER FULKERSON AND HIS FRIENDS.
 The score is 162 pages long, copied in the composer's fair hand.
-Hard copy of the Study Score is $40.

 The Variations of MAXIMUM MAGIC MUSIC will be: